Data-Driven Monitoring and Deterrence in a Changing Environment: Endogenous Infractions and Deterrence

-The payoff consequence (the last statement) follows from a simple observation.
-When $\p_0\lambda \le c$, the PM chooses zero enforcement in the long run, so the total loss is simply the loss from crime, $\p_0 \l/r$.
-If $\l \ge c/\p_0$, the PM adopts a nontrivial cutoff policy, with a myopic cutoff given $\gsp=\min\{\frac{\l^M}{\l},1\}$.
-Since the PM is indifferent at the myopic cutoff, her payoff is the same as if she always enforces fully, so her total loss is $c/r$ in this case.
-Note that the payoff of the PM does not depend on the deterring enforcement level $\overline y$.\footnote{This is true even though as the deterring enforcement level $\overline{y}$ falls, presumably because the criminal penalty has increased, the equilibrium crime goes down, as illustrated in \Cref{fig:endo}.
-The reason is that the cutoff increases to such an extent that at the cutoff belief, the overall crime rate $\hat p_M(\l\gsp)\l\gsp$ remains the same, namely at $c$.} While surprising at first glance, this irrelevance again follows from the PM's lack of commitment power.
+The payoff characterization follows from a simple observation.
+When $\p_0\lambda \le c$, the principal chooses zero monitoring in the long run, so the total loss is simply the loss from infractions, $\p_0 \l/r$.
+If $\p_0\lambda > c$, the principal adopts a nontrivial cutoff policy against the infraction level $\gsp=\min\{\frac{\l^M}{\l},1\}$.
+Since the principal is indifferent at the myopic cutoff, her payoff is the same as if she always monitors fully, making her total loss $c/r$.
+Note that the payoff does not depend on the deterring monitoring level $\overline y$.
+This irrelevance follows from the principal's lack of commitment power.

-Similar to the exogenous crime case, the equilibrium enforcement differs between NP and GP.
-If $\p_0\lambda >c$, then the PM chooses $\overline y$ under NP; under GP, she alternates between full and partial enforcement which is on average less than $\overline y$.\footnote{This can be seen as follows.
-If $\hat p_M(\l)<\overline p(\l )$, the expected enforcement {\it conditional on $\omega=H$} is strictly less than $\overline y$.
-Since the expected enforcement is even less conditional on $\omega=L$, the unconditional expectation is even less than $\overline y$.
-If $\hat p_M(\l)\ge \overline p(\l )$, the expected enforcement conditional on $\omega=H$ equals $\overline y$, but it is strictly less than $\overline y$ {\it conditional on $\omega=L$}, so the unconditional expectation is even less than $\overline y$.} At the same time, the crime level is generally higher under GP than under NP.
-This is because GP has a lower cutoff than $\pi_0$, which requires a higher crime rate to incentivize the PM to enforce under GP than under NP.
-As it turns out, however, these two opposing effects exactly cancel.
-A comparison with \Cref{prop:endog-np} establishes payoff equivalence: